 - Watching worms and insects wriggle through the soil- how many ladybirds can you see?

-- Gaze at the clouds and look at their shapes and the way they move- what shape does that cloud make?
+- Gaze at the clouds and look at their shapes and how they move- what shape does that cloud make?

 - Jump in puddles- how wet can you get?